janisfs/battle-of-heroes/README.md

 # battle of heroes
- battle of heroes creation+kanban tools
+ battle of heroes game creation